 A descendent from the terrier, a Feist is a small dog ranging between 10 to 18 inches tall and weighing around 20 pounds.
 As they are bred specifically for hunting rather than for how they look, dogs from this breed greatly differ one from another.
 What they do have in common is that they are all little dogs with long legs and tall ears and lots of excess energy.

 These petite dogs were transported to the US by English miners as far back as the year 1770.
 Several historic figures noticed in the US, with the great George Washington being the person to first to record them.
 There are numerous different crossbreeds of Feist, so much so that little is known about their genetic ancestry.
 There are numerous ideas about their roots but what can be agreed upon is that the Feist has a mixed heritage and not essentially a specific dog breed.
 The American Kennel Club in fact has not yet recognized the breed.

 This dog was initially established in Britain for working purposes.
-As such their appearance was not that significant, and the Feist was bred with a few breeds of other little dog such as the Fox Terrier and the Jack Russell.
+As such, their appearance was not of great importance; what mattered most was the breed’s temperament and physical abilities so they were bred with several other small breed dogs, including the Jack Russel and Fox Terrier.
 As soon as they came to the US, they were typically the dogs found to be working on farms.
 Over the years, the Feist has become especially popular in the South and has been used for many things out on the farm particularly hunting and tracking.
 Their speed and accuracy have been improved over the years through breeding, making the Feist a well-suited breed today for all situations.

 - The Feist is so much fun